 A: The only pre-requisite courses are those listed in the previous question, however, most or all of the general education courses required for the degree should be completed prior to applying in order for an applicant to be competitive in the highly competitive applicant pool.
 Medical Terminology and additional natural science coursework is also recommended but not required.

 Q: Is there a minimum GPA required to apply to the program?

 A: Yes, the minimum GPA for all students (both high school and those students with college credit) is a 2.5.

 Q: When can I apply for the PTA program?

-A: Applications, which can be obtained either from the web or from the Allied Health office, CLBG 1E8, should be available in February and must be turned in no later than June 1 of the year you wish to be admitted to the PTA program.
+A: Applications, which can be obtained either from the web or from the Health Sciences office, CLBG 1E8, are made available in February each spring and must be submitted no later than June 1 of the year you wish to be admitted to the PTA program.

 Q: How do I get at least 24 hours of observation in a physical therapy clinic?

-A: You must contact physical therapy clinics in your area, let them know of your desire to enter the PTA program and ask if they allow observation.
-Each individual clinic will have a protocol to follow prior to your volunteer experience.
+A: You must contact physical therapy clinics in your area, let them know of your desire to enter the PTA program, and ask if they allow observation.
+Each individual clinic will have a protocol for you to follow for your volunteer experience.
 It is your responsibility to set up your hours and have those hours documented.